 I. Medical Documentation

-Saint Anselm College requires that students seeking accommodations provide appropriate documentation of their disability to the Director of Academic Advisement in order to:
+Saint Anselm College requires that students seeking accommodations provide appropriate documentation of their disability to the Director of the Academic Resource Center in order to:

 - determine eligibility as a qualified individual with a disability

 - determine appropriate academic accommodations for that student.

 It is the responsibility of the student to contact and submit documentation of a disability to the Director of the Academic Resource Center.
 Students should allow three weeks for the evaluation and decision on the documentation submitted.